uwefladrich/scriptengine/docs/sphinx/base-tasks.rst

         depth: <NUMBER>  # optional, default -1
         set: <CONTEXT_PARAMETER>  # optional, default "result"

-Files and directories are searched starting at ``path`` and decending at most ``depth`` levels down the directory hierarchy.
+Files and directories are searched starting at ``path`` and descending at most ``depth`` levels down the directory hierarchy.
 If ``depth`` is less than zero, no limit is used for the search.
 Files and directories are matched against the Unix shell-style wildcards ``pattern``, which may include: